Scaryrocker8/another-raylib-cpp-cmake-template/README.md

 However I wanted to break it down even further and make it as barebones as possible to start any new raylib project fresh in VSCode and C++, as well as be able to easily add additional libraries via CMake.

-I removed the original assets and renamed the source and assets folders to more c++ conventional names.
+I removed the original assets and renamed the source and assets folders to more conventional C/C++ names.

 I also modified the CMakeLists.txt file to only include raylib as a dependency.